Too Broke to File Bankruptcy? Part 2

 Taking out more credit to pay attorney and filing fees.
 If you’re thinking that you can take out a payday loan, car title loan or an advance on your credit card and discharge those amounts in your bankruptcy, it might not work.
 If you take out a car title loan, you’re jeopardizing your vehicle and will have to pay the title loan company to get the vehicle released anyway.
 Any debt you incur in the 90 days prior to filing bankruptcy – or with the intent of including it in a bankruptcy - may not be discharged, and in fact, you could lose your right to a discharge under certain circumstances.

 Withdrawing from your 401(k), your IRA or home equity.
 This money will be protected (exempted) when you file a bankruptcy case.
 If you use it fund your case, you may incur penalties for early withdrawal or high tax bills.
 Using home equity loans can put your home in jeopardy if you have trouble making the payments later.
 Only if you owe huge amounts of money that will be discharged in a bankruptcy case will this ever outweigh the disadvantages.
-Check out these articles on the property that's protected when you file bankruptcy.

 Filing bankruptcy on your own.
 This is called filing a case “pro se” or “pro per”.
 If you file without the aid of an attorney, your chance of successfully completing a Chapter 13 case is less than 1%.
 In a Chapter 7 case, your chance of successfully completing it is less than 50% without an attorney.
 But this depends somewhat on the area of the country you’re in and how cooperative your court is.
 If you have any secured debt, you’ll have to deal with reaffirmation agreements yourself, and appear before the bankruptcy judge.